JP3BGY/Eso-StackMachine/README.md

 ## Operator instruction

 Calculate top of two stacks.
+The result is pushed to rest of stack.

 0b001 XXX YY Z NN 00000